srivi15/srivi15/README.md

 :notes: I am a Melophile.
 I also sing.

+:clapper: Besides tech, reading books, and singing, I also watch movies, series, and animes during my free time.

 :microphone: I run a podcast show named "Into the mind of an introvert".
 You can find the link to various podcast platforms to listen to me [here](https://anchor.fm/sincerelysrivi).

+:purple_heart: Spreading positive vibes in my motive.
+As a dissent, I work againts social injustices and spread awareness on the same.
+I hope that I will change this world as a good place surely.

+Remember,

+> You become what you think.

 ### Contact me:

 You can contact me on [Twitter](https://twitter.com/srivisaysso) or [Instagram](https://www.instagram.com/sincerely.srivi/).

+#### My github stats:
 [![Srividhya's github stats](https://github-readme-stats.vercel.app/api?username=srivi15&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)
 <!-- [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=srivi15&layout=compact)](https://github.com/anuraghazra/github-readme-stats) -->